AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/real-time-user-monitoring-for-forms.md

 To log in to your real-time user monitoring dashboard for Edge Delivery Services Forms, enter the following:
 * **URL**: The URL is specific to user site or domain.
 The users have the option to filter the site or domain to view the dashboard as per their requirements.
 * **Domain Key**: The user manually generates the domain key.
-For assistance or inquiries, please refer to the [Generate RUM Domain Key](https://aemcs-workspace.adobe.com/rum/generate-domain-key) documentation.
+For assistance or inquiries, refer to the [Generate RUM Domain Key](https://aemcs-workspace.adobe.com/rum/generate-domain-key) documentation.

 ### Real time user monitoring dashboard for Edge Delivery Services Forms